NoesisGUI

 Note

 App.xaml is not used by Unity.
-Application Resources are set in NoesisGUI Settings instead.
+Instead, Application Resources are set in the NoesisGUI Settings.

 NoesisTheme.png